Geometric Quantum Thermodynamics: Geometric Quantum Mechanics

 It is now quite natural to consider generalized ensembles that correspond to functionals with a continuous measure on the pure-state manifold.
-While such ensembles have appeared sporadically \cite{Brody2001,Brody2007,Brody1998,Brody2016}, to the best of our knowledge an appropriate definition---one in which the distribution is invariant under coordinate changes---has not been given explicitly.
-We do this now.
+Such ensembles have appeared previously in Refs. \cite{Brody2001,Brody2007,Brody1998,Brody2016} and elsewhere, where aspects of their properties have been investigated extensively.
+For our purposes, it will be useful to look at them from the following point of view.